giktech/pipeline/user research analysis/Sullivan/SullivanSwift_UserResearchWriteUp.md

 For the following user tests, I used this Google Form as a guide and to take notes: https://docs.google.com/forms/d/e/1FAIpQLSd85AWycdgv_f2UDgntZP8WpftjBFFSaZJrVkTkQ6rTAhnTdg/viewform

-A PDF version can be found here:
+A PDF version can be found here: [W209 User Research Form - Google Forms.pdf](https://github.com/giktech/pipeline/blob/master/user%20research%20analysis/Sullivan/W209%20User%20Research%20Form%20-%20Google%20Forms.pdf)

 Complete, raw results of this Google Form can be found here: [Link to GitHub]